Yarn‑Dyed Stripes vs Piece‑Dyed Solids: Colorfastness & Reorder Consistency

 Stripes aren’t just decorative — they shape wearer perception.

-Vertical and engineered stripe designs have come back strong in club and casual golf markets because they:
+Engineered stripes and clean repeat patterns have come back strong in club and casual golf markets because they:

 -